Jamila Lyiscott: Career

-Lysiscott gave a TED talk in 2014, "3 ways to speak English", about her experience of being disrespected as a speaker of Trinidadian and Black American English.
+Lyiscott gave a TED talk in 2014, "3 ways to speak English", about her experience of being disrespected as a speaker of Trinidadian and Black American English.
 This talk has been viewed more than 5 million times.
 She gave TEDx talk "Why English Class is Silencing Students of Color" in 2018.

 She is an editor-in-chief of the journal Equity & Excellence in Education.

 In April 2022 she was Michael Rosen's guest on an episode of BBC Radio 4's Word of Mouth.